katha-ai/VELOCITI/README.md

 ## Welcome to the VELOCITI, this repository is to provide code for Evaluation of models on VELOCITI, and provide a jupyter notebook to visualize all the data presented in the benchmark.

-## ⭐️ For instant visualization of data samples, please visit our project page: [velociti-benchmark.github.io](velociti-benchmark.github.io)
+## ⭐️ For instant visualization of data samples, please visit our [Project Page](https://katha-ai.github.io/projects/velociti/)

 # Set-Up for Visualizing Data 📊